MarcTheWolf/FED_S10269545_Assg01/README.md

 ## About Project
-This website is made to imitate the well known streaming websites/companies like Netflix and Disney+.
+The goal of the website is made to imitate the well known streaming websites/companies like Netflix and Disney+.
 The website will focus on providing a clean and intuitive interface, where users can easily search for content.

 Features like animated backgrounds and scroll-triggered content transitions will make the platform visually engaging, similar to the interactive elements used by leading streaming services.